Departments & Organizations

 |Postdoctoral Fellow||Yale University|

-HIV and Substance Abuse Prevention for Sex Workers Kuala Lumpur, Malaysia (2014 - 2019)
+Pre-exposure Prophylaxis (PrEP) for HIV Prevention among Transgender Women Sex Workers in Malaysia Kuala Lumpur, Malaysia (2014 - 2019)

 Evaluation of behavioral and biomedical interventions for HIV and substance abuse prevention among female and transgender women sex workers in Malaysia.

 HIV & Substance Dependence Kiev, Ukraine (2011 - 2016)